clearcode-labs/automate-samples/ec2winrm/README.md

 Setup Cloud Credentials
 -----------------------

-Before beginning with importing and running the task, you must setup the AWS credentials in ClearCode.
-See http://docs.clearcodelabs.com/docs/automate/cloud/cloud-account.html
+Before beginning with importing and running the task, you must setup the AWS credentials in Continuum.
+See http://continuumdocs.versionone.com/docs/automate/cloud/cloud-account.html

 Importing the Task